17 Best Foods To Stop Hair Loss

 This ruby red root is rich in natural chemicals known as nitrates.
 After being broken down in your body, these chemicals may contribute to improved circulation, according to a British Journal of Clinical Pharmacology study, which may bring oxygen and nutrients to your hair follicles.

 Oats are rich in beta-glucans, a type of soluble fiber.
 According to Dr. Debé, both male-pattern balding and female hair loss is often associated with insulin resistance.
 Due to its high concentration of fiber, oatmeal is one food that helps improve the body's insulin sensitivity.

-An Annals of Dermatology study discovered that one type of polyunsaturated fatty acids — an omega-6 fatty acid known as arachidonic acid (AA) — has been found to stimulate hair growth, making it thick and healthy.
+An Annals of Dermatology study discovered that one type of polyunsaturated fatty acids—an omega-6 fatty acid known as arachidonic acid (AA)—can stimulate hair growth, making it thick and healthy.
 According to the 2005-2006 National Health and Nutrition Examination Survey (NHANES), chicken is the top source of AA intake in America.
 A 1-cup serving of a roasted chicken contains 154 milligrams of arachidonic acid.